EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 }
 ```

-So the bunch of requests are run in parallel and then synced before
+So a bunch of requests are run in parallel and then synced before
 returning.
 Does it remind you of Javascript?
 Of course.
 A lot of
 common paradigms taken from other languages and frameworks were
 implemented here, and you can find the best of them in this nice